 - After you cooked your cultured milk put it in water with ice

 Homemade starter can be stored in the fridge for up to one month.
 After constant use starter can get contaminated with other bacteria and will start to have foul smell.
-It’s a good indication that it’s a time start everything over and make a new starter.
+It’s a good indication that it’s time to start everything over and make a new starter.
 Proper cleaning of everything what comes in contact with your cheese will help extend shelf life of your starter.

 If you overheated you soured milk (above 150F), your cottage cheese will end up being too dry and gummy.
 It won’t taste super good, but you can still use it in recipes like Russian style cheesecake (Zapekanka) or top your potatoes with it before roasting in the oven.